 Address: 46A Dinh Cong Trang St., Tan Dinh Ward, District 1, Ho Chi Minh

 Opening hours: 9:30 AM - 2 PM and 4:30 PM - 9 PM

 Price: VND 80,000 - VND 135,000

-The unique feature at "Banh Xeo 46A" is the way they cook the Vietnamese crepes on charcoal stoves.
-This place is still in the top of traditional Vietnamese pancakes eateries in Ho Chi Minh, especially among foreign visitors looking to enjoy the iconic Vietnamese street food.
+The unique feature of "Banh Xeo 46A" is the way they cook the Vietnamese crepes on charcoal stoves.
+This place is still at the top of traditional Vietnamese pancake eateries in Ho Chi Minh, especially among foreign visitors looking to enjoy the iconic Vietnamese street food.

 Banh Xeo Muoi Xiem

 Address: 204 Nguyen Trai St., Pham Ngu Lao Ward, District 1, Ho Chi Minh

 The original Muoi Xiem's pancakes are served on a bamboo tray.
 At branches of Muoi Xiem restaurants, besides Vietnamese pancakes, people can also enjoy Southwest Vietnam dishes such as Banh tet, a traditional cylinder cake, che (sweet dessert soup), and tea.